open-stage/blender-dmx-web/content/docs/Fixture.md

 ### Gobo visualization

-In order to see gobo rotation and better gobo projection (Eevee), the animation player must be in the "Play animation" state:
+In order to see gobo rotation and better gobo projection (Eevee), the animation player must be in the "Play animation" state.
+This seems to be a Blender thing and it means that you cannot do a rendered output of gobo in Eevee.
+Cycles must be used for that.

 ![image](https://github.com/open-stage/blender-dmx/assets/3680926/c507c26d-cc63-4662-a45b-bc96ddf865bf)

 In Cycles, beam is rendered as starting from the beam lens, with the width of the lens diameter.
 This can make gobo projection slightly blurry.
 See [details here](../setup/#beam-lens-diameter-in-cycles).
+Note: this seems to also depend on graphics card driver/operating system and so on.

 ![image](../media/beams.png)